 The Village entered into multiple subscription-based information technology arrangements for various software.
-These are currently in the implementation phase therefore the Village has not yet recorded any subscription liability.
+The Village has not recorded any subscription liability as they are not considered material at September 30, 2024.

-Note 15 - Subsequent Events
+Note 15 - Significant Events

 The Village purchased 69 acres of land which closed on January 30, 2024 for \$15 million.